-- P.1 Continue to seek funds to support programs that promate safe walking and cycling such as walk to work days, Bike Week, and other promotional activites put forward and working with the community - P.2 Continue to provide cycling and walking information at Tourist Information Centres and accommodation centres for the use of visitors
+- P.1 Continue to seek funds to support programs that promate safe walking and cycling such as walk to work days, Bike Week, and other promotional activites put forward and working with the community. - P.2 Continue to provide cycling and walking information at Visitor Information Centres, Council's tourism website and accommodation centres for the use of visitors.